cloudfoundry/eirini-release/README.md

     **NOTICE**

-    The above command will take the default value for `rootfs_version`.
+    The above command will take the default value for `rootfs_tag`.
 In case you want to specify a rootfs_version at deploy time use

     ```bash
-    --set "eirini.opi.rootfs_version=x.x.x"
+    --set "eirini.opi.rootfs_tag=x.x.x"
     ```

 This will download the mentioned version of `eirinifs.tar`. (see [eirinifs releases](https://github.com/cloudfoundry-incubator/eirinifs/releases))